 Kendal at Oberlin, including its administration and its residents association, will organize and cosponsor a series of four free fairs for its own residents and other seniors from the Oberlin…

-For this year’s Affiliate Grant Program, the KCF board is specifically seeking proposals that meet the following guidelines:
+For this year’s Affiliate Grant Program, the KCF board is specifically focusing on Diversity, Equity, Inclusion and Belonging (DEIB) and its Impact on Workforce Challenges.

-All affiliates are eligible to request the Kendal Charitable Funds’ Affiliate Grant.
+All operating affiliates are eligible to submit a request for the Kendal Charitable Funds’ Affiliate Grant.
 The KCF board has reserved sufficient monies to award a grant to each affiliate.

 Grant Amounts, Parameters and Timeline